cybertraining-dsc/fa20-523-316/project/project.md

 We can observe that tweets mentioning Joe Biden were more subjective than those mentioning Donald Trump.
 This phenomenon was observed across the board in all 10 states under study.
 We discovered a similar trend for all states of the US as shown in Figure 3.

+### Visualization Analysis:

+After looking at graphs of liked and retweets, the predication is towards Trump with the given amount of data.But after removing the Trump data, Kamala got most retweets from Figure 4.

 ## 8. Results